findtharun/tech-interview-central/Fundamentals/MemoryManagement/Readme.md

 <b> To Handle Cyclic References Generation Garbage Collection Strategy is helpful </b>

-### Algoritms for Memory Management
+### Mark and Sweep Algoritghm

-<b> Mark and Sweep </b> - Mark Memory blocks which can be ready for Freeing up and sweep using below Algorithms.
+<b> Mark and Sweep </b> - object is marked as reachable if it can be accessed directly or indirectly from the root references and unreachable are unmarked.
+unmarked objects are freed up.
+Mark and Sweep Algorithm will ensure cyclic references are cleaned up.
+(Root References here are stack, etc.)

 1. Normal Sweeping - After deleting Marked Memory , Heap will have Fragmented Space, which may lead to out of Memory for new objects if the size of new object is large.
 2. Sweeping with Compacting - After Deleting Memory, Fragmented memory is joined together allowing for more continuous Freed Memory.